rlipsc/polymorph/README.md

   proc (entity: EntityRef, component: ComponentRef, entities: var Entities)
   ```
   - `entity`: the entity being constructed.
   - `component`: the component ref that's been assigned to the entity.
 To convert this to an instance to access it, type cast the index field with the component's instance type, which is the type postfixed with `Instance`.
-For example for `MyComponent`: `MyComponentInstance(component.index)`.
+For example for `MyComponent` the instance would be accessed with `MyComponentInstance(component.index)`.
   - `entities`: the list of entities that will be returned to the user.

   These events are called after multiple entities are built by using `construct` with a `ConstructionTemplate`.
 The event allows work to be performed on the fully constructed sets of entities.

-  It does not allow changing of components directly, but allows full manipulation of the entities themselves.
+  It does not allow changing the type of components *as they're added* like `registerConstructor`, but allows full manipulation of the fully constructed entities afterwards.

   This can be useful to update components that keep track of other entities, or perform other multi-entity work.